Lillie Langtry: William Ewart Gladstone – Prime Minister

 The published diaries of Gladstone show there were indeed contacts between Lillie Langtry and one of the most important British statesmen.
 However, the editor of Gladstone diaries doubts the friendship was, from Gladstone's point of view, important.
 Gladstone was a regular theatre-goer and moved enthusiastically among some theatre-sets.
 He frequently visited performances of drawing-room comedies and drama.
 Rumours were not surprising given Lillie's reputation and the gossip about Gladstone's nocturnal activities which circulated in London clubs.
 Gladstone was in the habit of wanting to "rescue" prostitutes by trying to convince them it was best not to live in sin and to find a decent job.
 Gladstone noted on 3 April 1882 in his diary: 'I hardly know what estimate to form of her.
 Her manners are very pleasing, & she has a working spirit in her'.
 On 16 February 1885 he wrote: 'Saw Mrs Langtry: probably for the last time.'
 Gladstone's private secretary was worried about the contacts between Lillie Langtry and Gladstone: he was afraid she tried to make social capital out of their contacts.
 'Last week Mr. G. received an invitation to a Sunday "at home" from Mrs Langtry.
 He did not avail himself of it, but he went and called at her house.
 He did not even see her, but all kinds of rumours are already abroad about his intimacy with the "professional beauty".
 These rumours would have had much greater currency and better foundation, had he gone to the evening party, out of which I think we managed to frighten him and the card for which I first thought of hiding and saying nothing about.
 Certainly Rosebery spoke not a day too early about the night walks, which are now openly talked of in Society.'
 Things even became worse.
 Gladstone presented Lillie Langry a copy of his favourite book, Sister Dora – a biography of a high-born woman who worked as a nurse among the poor.
-Hamilton:'She is evidently trying to make social capital out the acquaintance which scraped with him.
+Hamilton: 'She is evidently trying to make social capital out the acquaintance which scraped with him.
 Most disagreeable things with all kinds of exaggeration are being said.
 I took the occasion of putting a word and cautioning him against the wiles of the woman, whose reputation is in such bad odour that, despite all the endeavours of H.R.H., nobody will receive in their houses.'
 It seems Lillie Langtry had become by April 1882 a social outcast, with two important men who tried to help her: the Prince of Wales and the Prime Minister.
 Hamilton tried to protect his boss, but had a shrewd woman against him.
 'She had evidently been told to resort to the double-envelope system which secures respect from our rude hand; and she is now making pretty constant use of this privilege and boasting in proportion.'
-Hamilton could do nothing: the letters became more frequently, but he couldn't read them.
+Hamilton could do nothing: the letters became more frequent, but he couldn't read them.
 However, the much later published diaries of Gladstone himself show Hamilton had little to fear: there were little personal contacts with Lillie Langtry.
 Gladstone wrote her exactly one letter in the short period after Lillie tried to (re)make contact with him while Gladstone didn't know well how to deal with the situation.